Vitor-Softwares/ActivatorONUScript/README.md

-# AtivadorONUProvedores
+# ActivateONUScript
-Script para ativação de ONU's em OLT's do tipo NOKIA via SSH.
+Script for activate ONU's in OLT's NOKIA using SSH Protocol.

-Modifique do jeito que achar necessário.

 Created By Wiki.
-Instagram: @vitor_verli
+Instagram: @vitor.software